zubxxr/distributed-multi-autonomous-vehicle-architecture/Detailed_README.md

      ```
 ---

-## Step 4: Running Zenoh Bridge To Connect Both Ego Vehicles in AWSIM to Both Autoware Clients
+## Step 4: Running Zenoh Bridge
-This step covers running the Zenoh bridge on both hosts with their respective config files.
+This step covers running the Zenoh bridge on both hosts with their respective config files to connect both ego vehicles in AWSIM to both Autoware clients.

 To recap, after the previous steps, the current setup is:
 - AWSIM running on Host 1